-Antifreeze or otherwise known as coolant, is the coloured fluid (usually red, sometimes green) found in your radiator & cooling system.
+Antifreeze or otherwise known as coolant, is the coloured fluid (usually red, sometimes green or blue) found in your radiator & cooling system.
 You should be changing your antifreeze at least every two years, it is just as important as engine oil.

 Antifreeze costs very little but a new engine costs considerably more; preventing freezing will reduce the possibility of a cracked radiator or cracked cylinder head and the need for an expensive replacement.
 Corrosion can build up inside the engines cooling system which can block the system and easily overheat the engine.